-- On 15 February 2014, following the incorporation of the lease business into the Bank, the Bank assumed the rights and obligations arising from agreements signed by Fortis Lease Polska Sp. z o.o. with BNP PARIBAS group.
-The agreements include: - o agreement with BNP Paribas SA dated 1 August 2011; - o agreement with BNP Paribas SA Branch in Warsaw dated 4 October 2012; - o agreement with BGL BNP Paribas SA dated 19 September 2012;
+On 15 February 2014, following the incorporation of the lease business into the Bank, the Bank entered into rights and obligations of agreements signed by Fortis Lease Polska Sp. z o.o. with BNP Paribas group.
+The agreements include:

+agreement with BNP Paribas SA dated 1 August 2011;

+agreement with BNP Paribas SA Branch in Warsaw dated 4 October 2012;

+agreement with BGL BNP Paribas SA dated 19 September 2012.